Telepath (musician): Early work and debut as Telepath (2011-2013)

-Debut albums and first collaborations (2013–2014)

-Laurila started producing vaporwave in 2013, releasing three solo albums under the Telepath alias during the year.
+Laurila started producing vaporwave in 2013, releasing his debut album Together and two other solo albums under the Telepath alias during the year.
 Around this time, he produced two split albums with other artists from the scene: 2013's Nightlife with Silver Richards, and 2014's Interstellar Love with Vincent Remember.
-He tended to encounter these artists on the audio service SoundCloud, where he eventually met David Russo, also known as HKE.
+According to Laurila, the seventh track on Nightlife, "Betrayal", was his first definitive slushwave track.
+He tended to encounter artists to collaborate with on the music streaming platform SoundCloud, where he eventually met David Russo, also known as HKE.
 Laurila contacted Russo about releasing Interstellar Love on Dream Catalogue, Russo's record label.
 This event shifted the label's focus from personal usage by Russo to a vaporwave-focused release roster, which attracted a considerable audience.
 To promote the album, the label released a music video for its titular track on February 22.